bersavosh/XRB-LrLx_pub/README.md

 - **Major update (Apr 2018)** We have now added multiple sources and more data to some exisiting sources based on archival studies (Motta et al., in prep.).
 - **Release of Version 0.1 (May 2018)**
 - **2020 update**:
-  - A radio uppler limit data point for IGR J17511-3057 from [Tudor et al. 2017](http://adsabs.harvard.edu/abs/2017MNRAS.470..324T) was included here with a numerical error.
+  - A radio upper limit data point for IGR J17511-3057 from [Tudor et al. 2017](http://adsabs.harvard.edu/abs/2017MNRAS.470..324T) was included here with a numerical error.
 The upper limit is 8e+27, and not 8e+28.
   - One omitted data point for IGR J00291+5934 ([Tudor et al. 2017](http://adsabs.harvard.edu/abs/2017MNRAS.470..324T)) is now included.
   - New source IGR J17591-2342 added based on [Russell et al. 2018](https://ui.adsabs.harvard.edu/abs/2018ApJ...869L..16R/abstract) and [Gusinskaia et al. 2020](https://ui.adsabs.harvard.edu/abs/2020MNRAS.492.1091G/abstract).
   - Thanks to Nina Gusinskaia for poiting out these issues and providing the data.